What is AADC deficiency?

-This is also associated with an increase in metabolite concentrations of levodopa (L-Dopa), 3-O-Methyldopa (3-OMD) and 5-hydroxytryptophan (5-HTP), and a decrease in homovanillic acid (HVA) and 5-hydroxyindoleacetic acid (5-HIAA) concentrations.2
+Reductions in neurotransmitter activity are associated with an increase in metabolite concentrations of levodopa (L-Dopa), 3-O-Methyldopa (3-OMD) and 5-hydroxytryptophan (5-HTP), and a decrease in homovanillic acid (HVA) and 5-hydroxyindoleacetic acid (5-HIAA) concentrations.2

 The severe combined imbalance of these metabolites in AADC deficiency causes the somatic and autonomic symptoms associated with the condition.2